MetaCenterCloudPuppet/cesnet-hadoop/README.markdown

 Certificates keystore key password.
 If not specified, https\_keystore\_password is used.

+####`https_keytab` '/etc/security/keytab/http.service.keytab'

+Keytab file for HTTPS.
+It will be copied for each daemon user and according permissions and properties set.

 ####`perform` false

 Launch all installation and setup here, from hadoop class.